Ten-James/czechtina-old/README.md

 ## Example

-czecheader is completly valid to write in c.
+czecheader is completely valid to write in c.

 ```c
 #include <stdio.h>